Icinga/icinga2/doc/18-language-reference.md

 Identifiers may not contain certain characters (e.g. space) or start with certain characters (e.g. digits).
-If you want to use a dictionary key that is not a valid identifier you can enclose the key in double quotes.
+If you want to use a dictionary key that is not a valid identifier, you can enclose the key in double quotes.

 ### <a id="array"></a> Array